retrixe/octyne/README.md

 A process manager with an HTTP API for remote console and file access.

-Octyne allows running multiple apps on a remote server and providing an HTTP API to manage them.
+Octyne allows running multiple apps on a remote server and provides an HTTP API to manage them.
 This allows for hosting web servers, game servers, bots and so on on remote servers without having to mess with SSH, using `screen` and `systemd` whenever you want to make any change, in a highly manageable and secure way.

 It incorporates the ability to manage files and access the terminal output and input over HTTP remotely.
 For further security, it is recommended to use HTTPS (see [config.json](#configjson)) to ensure end-to-end secure transmission.